A Coalition for Change

 Investor Statement

 As a leader of Investors for Livable Wages, Adasina created the “Investor Statement in Support of Ending the Subminimum Wage.”
-Investors representing more than $548 billion have signed the letter.
+Investors representing more than a Trillion have signed the letter.
 Read the Investor Statement here.

 exclusion_list_green